Do you have a customer referral program yet? If you don’t, you’re missing out.

 2. Reward referrals with a donation to charity.

-Social enterprises have become more popular over the last decade as consumers partner their purchasing power with social good.
+Social enterprises have become more popular over the last decade as consumers partner their purchasing power with social goods.
 Companies like Toms, Bombas, and Warby Parker all have social giving built into the way they run their businesses.

 Offer your customers the chance to do some good.
 Offer a donation to a charity as their referral reward.
 Whether you pick one that aligns with your brand or gives them several to pick from, it’s a chance to do some good while simultaneously growing your business.